gyselax/gyselax.github.io/content/home/hero.md

 #    </span>
 ---

-The GyselaX code models the electrostatic branch of the Ion Temperature Gradient turbulence in tokamak plasmas.
+The GYSELA-X code models turbulence in tokamak plasmas.
-Gysela is a 5D full-f and flux-driven gyrokinetic code.